Advances in Clinical and Experimental Medicine

 References

 The references should be consecutively numbered, not prepared in Harvard style and not marked in the text using solely links to the reference list (without numbers) or DOIs pasted into the text.
-The reference list should be in the order of works being cited in the text, not in alphabetical order.
+The reference list should be in the order of works cited in the text, not alphabetical.

-Do not include references in the abstract or in headings/subheadings.
+Do not include references in the abstract or headings/subheadings.

-It is the responsibility of the authors to ensure the accuracy of all references according to AMA citation style.
+The authors are responsible for ensuring the accuracy of all references according to AMA citation style.

 Do not cite the following sources in the reference list:

 • Unavailable and unpublished work, including manuscripts that have been submitted but not yet accepted (e.g., “unpublished work” or “data not shown”).
-Instead, deposit such data in a publicly available database (e.g., as a preprint if it is a complete but yet unpublished manuscript).
-Articles that are accepted for publication but not yet published should be cited as in press.
+Instead, deposit such data in a publicly available database (e.g., as a preprint if it is a complete but unpublished manuscript).
+Articles accepted for publication but not yet published should be cited as [in press].

 • Retracted papers – they cannot be cited, even as retracted articles.
-If the retraction occurs between the submission of the manuscript and its acceptance, you will be informed by the editors that 1 or more publications cited in your paper has been retracted; in such situation, you will be asked to remove it from your referece list or replace it by other, non-retracted publication.
+If the retraction occurs between the submission of the manuscript and its acceptance, you will be informed by the editors that one or more publications cited in your paper have been retracted; in such a situation, you will be asked to remove them from your reference list or replace them with other, non-retracted publications.

 • Personal communications (these should be supported by a letter from the relevant authors but not included in the reference list).